 The chromosome number reported for A. procera is 2n=26 (van Valkenburg, 1997).
 This species has a broad geographic range and it is reasonable to expect large provenance variation in such attributes as growth, form and adaptation to different environments.
-This is confirmed to some degree by species trials in southeastern Queensland which included a very limited range of Australian provenances of A. procera, and growth rate and survival 2 years after planting varied substantially among provenances (Ryan and Bell, 1991).
+This is confirmed to some degree by species trials in southeastern Queensland which included a very limited range of Australian provenances of A. procera and growth rate and survival of 2 years after planting varied substantially among provenances (Ryan and Bell, 1991).
 Studies testing a comprehensive range of provenances of A. procera in different environments are warranted given the economic potential of the species.
 Institutes in Australia, India, Singapore and Thailand are listed as suppliers of seed from native populations of this species (Kindt et al., 1997).
 No breeding programmes of A. procera are known to exist.

 Physiology and Phenology

-A. procera becomes almost leafless for a short time during the dry season (Valkenburg, 1997).
+Albizia procera becomes almost leafless for a short time during the dry season (Valkenburg, 1997).
 In Australia, leaf fall in this species occurs late in the dry season (late November-early December) (Lowry and Seebeck, 1997), while in India leaf fall takes place in January-February and new leaves appear in April-May (ICFRE, 1995).
 In Australia, flowering occurs about March to May and the fruits mature from July to October.
 In India, flowering begins in June after the monsoon has started; the pods are formed soon after flowering and mature in 8 months (January-March in northern states; February-May elsewhere); elsewhere it is reported to flower and fruit throughout the year (ICFRE, 1995; Valkenburg, 1997).
 In China, it has been recorded flowering from May to September and fruiting from September to February of following year (Flora of China Editorial Committee, 2016).
 In Puerto Rico, flowering generally occurs during the rainy season, from August to October and flowering activity begins at 3 to 4 years of age, when trees reach a height of approximately 4 m (Parrotta, 2004).

 Flowers are bisexual and apparently pollinated by wind and insects (World Agroforestry Centre, 2002).
-In Puerto Rico, A. procera was reported to be reproductively mature after approximately three years and medium-sized trees growing in the open produced 3500 pods in one year, and most pods and seeds fell within the extent of the crown (Chinea-Rivera, 1995).
+In Puerto Rico, A. procera trees growing in the open produced 3500 pods in one year and most pods and seeds fell within the extent of the crown (Chinea-Rivera, 1995).
 In Australia, A. procera has about 16,600 viable seeds/kg, with an average germination rate of 63% (Doran and Turnbull, 1997), but in Indonesia and Bangladesh there are 20,000-24,000 seeds/kg (Mohiuddin, 1997; Roshetko, 1997).
 Depending on the location, pods can take 8 months to ripen (e.g. India) or the tree can flower and fruit throughout the year (World Agroforestry Centre, 2002).
 Seeds may be released from mature dehiscent pods still attached to the tree or from wind-blown pods that later dehisce or decompose (World Agroforestry Centre, 2002).
-Vegetative propagation of A. procera may be successfully achieved by stumps and stem or root cuttings (NAS, 1979; Valkenburg, 1997).
+Vegetative propagation of A. procera may be successfully achieved by stumps and stem or root cuttings (National Academy of Sciences, 1979; Valkenburg, 1997).

-Valkenburg (1997) gives climatic indicators for this species: mean annual rainfall of 1700 mm with a range of 500-3000 mm; annual mean maximum temperature of 32ºC and annual mean minimum of 21ºC.
-Gupta (1993) describes the species as frost tender, with -1ºC the lowest temperature recorded throughout its natural range.
-In Australia, A. procera lies in the hot humid and sub-humid zones, and rarely close to the hot semi-arid zone (Doran and Turnbull, 1997).
-The mean maximum temperature of the hottest month is mainly 31-34ºC and the mean minimum of the coolest 11-19ºC.
-There are 60-100 days over 32ºC and from 0-4 days over 38ºC.
-The area is frost-free.
-The 50 percentile rainfall is mainly 1000-1750 mm but the extremes are from 650 to 2150 mm.
+Valkenburg (1997) gives climatic indicators for this species: mean annual rainfall of 1700 mm with a range of 500-3000 mm; annual mean maximum temperature of 32°C and annual mean minimum of 21°C. Gupta (1993) describes the species as frost tender, with -1°C the lowest temperature recorded throughout its natural range.
+In Australia, A. procera lies in the hot humid and sub-humid zones and rarely close to the hot semi-arid zone (Doran and Turnbull, 1997).
+The mean maximum temperature of the hottest month is mainly 31-34°C and the mean minimum of the coolest 11-19°C. There are 60-100 days over 32°C and from 0-4 days over 38°C. The area is frost-free.
+The 50-percentile rainfall is mainly 1000-1750 mm but the extremes are from 650 to 2150 mm.
 The most northerly localities have a strong summer monsoon rainfall pattern.
-Elsewhere on the central east coast of Queensland there is a strong summer maximum.
+Elsewhere on the central east coast of Queensland, there is a strong summer maximum.
 There are 60-125 rain-days a year.

 According to Valkenburg (1997), A. procera grows well on shallow soils with a pH of 5.5-7.5.
-In India, this species prefers well-drained sandy to sandy loam soils in moist places along streams and even in swampy situations and low-lying areas, but is also capable of growing in poor soils (Gupta, 1993).
+In India, this species prefers well-drained sandy and sandy loam soils in moist places along streams and even in swampy situations and low-lying areas, but is also capable of growing in poor soils (Gupta, 1993).
 In Western Australia, A. procera occurs on sandstone plateaux overlying basalt.
-Eastern Australian occurrences are mainly in the foothills and coastal lowlands on shallow sandy or loamy soils of low to medium fertility derived from basalts, granite or shales.
+Eastern Australian occurrences are mainly in the foothills and coastal lowlands on shallow sandy or loamy soils of low to medium fertility derived from basalts, granite or shale.
 Other soil types include acid and neutral yellow earths, acid red friable earths and solodized solonetz and solodics.
 It also grows on poor, seasonally swampy, shallow soils.